 The concept of PDS grew out of efforts in the 1980s and 1990s to reform teacher education and to restructure schools.
 The Holmes Group, an organization of the deans of schools of education in research universities committed to the reform of teacher education, recommended in 1990 the creation of professional development schools to provide intensive clinical preparation to teacher candidates and create a bridge between university and school.

 The SUNY Buffalo State PDS is a large consortium of over 60 certification programs including early childhood, childhood, secondary, special education as well as P-12 programs such as art and music.
 The Buffalo State PDS partners with over 100 schools/community agencies with approximately 45 signed formal agreements each semester in Western New York, New York City, Texas, and across five continents.
 A unique feature of the Buffalo State PDS is its international program (IPDS).
 In recent years, the local interests of Buffalo and Western New York have become global as the number of immigrant and refugee children enrolling in our partner schools has increased and the number of languages spoken rose to over 80.
 Using the strength of the clinically rich practice systems in place, IPDS was created to provide teacher candidates, school partners, and teacher education faculty with opportunities for short-term, faculty-led, study away programs to explore language learning, compare educational systems, and expand our understanding of schooling.

-The Professional Development Schools (PDS) Partnership between the School of Education and the Teacher Education Unit (TEU) at SUNY Buffalo State and participating schools is a collaborative effort.
+The Professional Development Schools Consortium (PDS) partnership between the School of Education (SOE) and the Teacher Education Unit (TEU) at SUNY Buffalo State and participating schools is a collaborative effort.
 The partnership is dedicated to college faculty, school administrators, practicing teachers, and teacher candidates exploring effective practices to: